Advanced Workplace Strategies has been saved

-Enabling today’s mobile workforce
+Enabling today’s changing workforce

-An effective AWS program can offer:
+An effective workplace strategy program can offer:

-- Efficiency and flexibility in the use of office space that is traditionally dedicated, expensive, and often unoccupied, typically leading to a 20-50 percent improvement in asset performance
+- Efficiency and flexibility in the use of office space that is traditionally dedicated, expensive, and often unoccupied, typically leading to a 20-50 percent improvement in asset performance.

-- Mobile technology tools that enable access and collaboration on demand – anytime, anywhere
+- Mobile technology tools that enable access and collaboration on demand – anytime, anywhere.

 - Flexibility and choice for employees to be productive from a variety of work settings, including corporate sites, customer locations, at home, etc.

-- Increased opportunities for virtual and face-to-face collaboration, fostering the belief that the role of the “office” is to enable interactions that enable key business priorities such as innovation, knowledge sharing and speed-to-market
+- Increased opportunities for virtual and face-to-face collaboration, fostering the belief that the role of the “office” is to enable interactions that enable key business priorities such as innovation, knowledge sharing, and speed-to-market.

-- Significant cost savings associated with the real estate portfolio, through the identification of space-reduction opportunities and changing workspace standards
+- Significant cost savings associated with the real estate portfolio, through the identification of space-reduction opportunities and changing workspace standards.

-An overall approach to AWS
+An overall approach to workplace strategy

-- Develop future workplace scenarios: define different work styles to form the basis allocation practices; refine space allocation approach and technology allocation; project high level cost savings estimates based on portfolio level metrics
+- Develop future workplace scenarios: define different work styles to form the basis of allocation practices; refine space allocation approach and technology allocation; project high level cost savings estimates based on portfolio level metrics

 - Develop integrated solution set to support workforce across in real estate, HR and IT; develop, governance structure; model financial impact of proposed solution set and apply to initial pilot locations; develop implementation plan and roadmap to impact the entire real estate portfolio